About

 Biography

 Nathan Selikoff’s award-winning artwork has been exhibited and performed in galleries and venues throughout the United States and around the world, including Art Basel in Switzerland; Bridges Math Art Conferences in South Korea, Hungary, Canada and Finland; Snap!
-Space and Art & History Museums — Maitland in Florida; AXIOM Gallery in Boston; the Los Angeles Center for Digital Art; the Orange County Center for Contemporary Art in California; SIGGRAPH Art Galleries in various US cities, and Maker Faire Orlando.
+Space and Art & History Museums—Maitland in Florida; AXIOM Gallery in Boston; the Los Angeles Center for Digital Art; the Orange County Center for Contemporary Art in California; SIGGRAPH Art Galleries in various US cities, and Maker Faire Orlando.

 An avid explorer of the intersection of art and technology, he was one of a small group of developers to launch apps for the Leap Motion Controller, a futuristic 3d motion control technology.
 His experimental art app, Beautiful Chaos, allows users to explore the curves and ripples of mathematical equations brought to life in vivid color.
-In more recent collaborations with composers and musicians, Selikoff has created and performed live projected visuals for new music concerts with Dmitri Tymoczko and the Kitchener-Waterloo Symphony, and Keith Lay and the Orlando Philharmonic.
+In more recent collaborations with composers and musicians, Selikoff has created and performed live projected visuals for new music concerts with Wil Smith, Dmitri Tymoczko and the Kitchener-Waterloo Symphony, and Keith Lay and the Orlando Philharmonic.

-Selikoff is a frequent public speaker at events like SXSW, TEDx Orlando, and Pecha Kucha, and has been a champion of many local arts events and organizations, participating in Art31, Art in Odd Places, The Transit Interpretation Project (TrIP), The Corridor Project, The Creative City Project, and the Cardboard Art Festival.
+Selikoff is a frequent public speaker on the intersection of art and technology at events like SXSW, TEDx Orlando, and Pecha Kucha, and has been a champion of many local arts events and organizations, participating in IMMERSE (The Creative City Project), Art31, Art in Odd Places, The Corridor Project, and the Cardboard Art Festival.
+As a teaching artist, Selikoff has given STEAM workshops and talks (science, technology, engineering, art and mathematics) for students and adults in Central Florida, New York City, and virtually.

 Selikoff is represented by Snap!
 Space in Florida, Bangkok, and Amsterdam.

-Download biography and statement (PDF)
+Download biography (PDF)

 Resume